Chart Color Schemes

 Infrastructure

-West Beach has limited levels of nearby infrastructure activity, ranking in the 4thth percentile nationally
+West Beach has limited levels of nearby infrastructure activity, ranking in the 8thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects expected to influence the region: Adelaide Airport Industrial Development, West Beach Surf Life Saving Club Rebuild, Apex Park Stage 2 Redevelopment, and River Torrens to Darlington (T2D) Project.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified three projects that could affect this region.
+Notable projects are Adelaide Airport Industrial Development, West Beach Surf Life Saving Club Rebuild, Apex Park Stage 2 Redevelopment, and River Torrens to Darlington (T2D) Project.
+The following details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.